 Traditional paper-forms for legionella risk assessments can no longer be considered the most modern and efficient method of data collection (see reasons to move to paperless blog).
 It’s 2019 and digital transformation is a hot topic for all industries, making operations more intelligent, skilled and secure.
 BS 8580(-1) highlights the significance of having clear and coherent reports, thus digitally recording data will significantly mitigate the jeopardy of data loss, illegible text, poor record keeping; furthermore, warranting a secure and safe location to host and find required documentation (see updates to BS 8580 blog).

 Using tailored software to digitally record risk assessment data, such as Velappity, compliments existing internal processes and natural way of carrying out risk assessments.
 Adopting pre-existing company-specific forms, Velappity enables transformation to bespoke digital forms, with drag and drop features for easily created documents and thus, sufficient data collection.
 Digital software is also not hindered by required volume of content, optimised with cloud-based architecture and development.
-Reports are instantly generated and sent to clients, no time wasted, allowing risk assessors to cover more client sites within their working hours.
+Reports are instantly generated and sent to clients, no time wasted, enabling risk assessors to cover more client sites within their working hours.

 Modern technology such as machine learning and speech recognition is also included to improve the intelligence of your risk assessment processes.
 Velappity has the ability to learn from previous actions and predict future schedules, such as when tests are due, or programming the software to understand specific measurements and automated descriptions.
 You can also apply voice-to-text, further quickening the process.
 Velappity is therefore an agile, intelligent application, that will surpass organisational expectations and ensure that your operations are not only compliant, but more competent and profitable.